 6. What is a gene?

-7. How and where does the transcription take place?
+7. How and where does transcription take place?

-8. What are the triplets of nucleotides in the mRNA molecule called?
+8. What are nucleotide triplets in an mRNA molecule called?

 10. How is an amino acid attached to tRNA?

-11. What is the name of the triplet of nucleotides in the tRNA molecule?
-12. What amino acid provides the connection large and
+11. What is the name of a triplet of nucleotides in a tRNA molecule?
+12. Which amino acid provides a large and

-13. How is the formation of the protein polypeptide chain?
+13. How is the formation of a polypeptide chain of a protein?

 nitrogenous bases alanine